-It is very likely that you are currently expecting your beautiful baby, and hoping to read some positive birth stories to get you in the right mind space before your time comes to deliver your baby.
+Likely, you are expecting your beautiful baby and hoping to read some positive birth stories to get you in the right mindset before delivering your baby.

-If that is the case, then you my friend are in luck!
-Because today you will be reading some beautiful and inspiring positive birth stories that will have you imaging your own big day.
+If that is the case, you, my friend, are in luck!
+Because today you will be reading beautiful and inspiring positive birth stories that will have you imagining your big day.

 Aren’t all birth stories positive?